Icinga/icinga-doc/markdown/en/notifications.md

 [enable\_notifications](configmain.md#configmain-enable_notifications)
 directive in the main config file, but may be changed during runtime from the web interface.
-If notifications are disabled on a program-wide basis, no host or service notifications can be sent out - period.
-If they are enabled on a program-wide basis, there are still other tests that must be passed...
+If notifications are disabled on a program-wide they are enabled on a program-wide basis, there are still other tests that must be passed...